risawitama/verbose-potato/README.md

-## How was the snow globe feeling after the storm?
-A little shaken.
+## What did one snowman say to the other snow man?
+Do you smell carrot?